History of Wall Street in Timeline

 In 1998, city authorities offered substantial tax incentives to try to keep the New York Stock Exchange in the Financial District.

-In 1998, the New York Stock Exchange (NYSE) and the city reached a $900 million deal to prevent the NYSE from moving to Jersey City.
+In 1998, the NYSE and the city struck a $900 million deal which kept the NYSE from moving across the river to Jersey City.

 September 11, 2001: World Trade Center destroyed

-In 2006, it was estimated that the financial services industry made up 9% of the city's work force and 31% of the tax base.
+In 2006, the financial services industry makes up 9% of the city's work force and 31% of the tax base.

 2007: Start of Subprime Mortgage Crisis

-From 2007 to 2010, New Jersey would lose 7.9 percent of its employment base in the financial services sector due to the subprime mortgage crisis.
+From 2007 to 2010, New Jersey lost 7.9 percent of its employment base in the financial services sector due to the fallout of the subprime mortgage crisis which began in 2007.

 2007: Financial services industry profit

-In 2008, Lehman Brothers filed for bankruptcy, Bear Stearns was bought by JPMorgan Chase with U.S. government intervention, and Merrill Lynch was acquired by Bank of America.
-These failures signified a major downsizing of Wall Street and restructuring within the financial industry.
+In 2008, Lehman filed for bankruptcy, Bear Stearns was bought by JPMorgan Chase (forced by the U.S. government), and Merrill Lynch was bought by Bank of America.
+These failures marked a catastrophic downsizing of Wall Street.

 2008: Downturn in the stock market

-In 2008, after a downturn in the stock market, the decline meant $18 billion less in taxable income, with less money available for apartments, furniture, cars, clothing and services.
+In 2008, after a downturn in the stock market, the decline meant $18 billion less in taxable income.

 2008: Wall Street firms employed close to 200,000 persons

-In 2009, Merrill Lynch, an "old guard" firm, was bought by Bank of America but remained "fiercely loyal to the Financial District".
+In 2009, Bank of America bought Merrill Lynch, while some "old guard" firms such as Goldman Sachs have remained "fiercely loyal to the Financial District".

 2009: Wall Street Employment Wages in New Jersey

-By 2010, Wall Street firms were "getting back to their old selves", and the area experienced a "phoenix-like resurrection" with residential, commercial, retail, and hotels booming.
+By 2010, Wall Street firms were "getting back to their old selves as engine rooms of wealth, prosperity and excess".
+There was a "phoenix-like resurrection" of the area, with residential, commercial, retail and hotels booming.

 From 2007 to 2010, New Jersey lost 7.9 percent of its employment base in the financial services sector due to the fallout of the subprime mortgage crisis.

-In 2010, there were signs that Manhattan property prices were rebounding with price rises of 9% annually, and bonuses were being paid once more, with average bonuses over $124,000.
+In 2010, Manhattan property prices were rebounding with price rises of 9% annually, and bonuses were being paid once more, with average bonuses over $124,000.

 September 2011: Occupy Wall Street movement

-Beginning in September 2011, the Occupy Wall Street movement protested the financial system in parks and plazas around Wall Street.
+Beginning in September 2011, the Occupy Wall Street movement protested in parks and plazas around Wall Street.

-In 2012, the securities industry accounted for 5 percent of private sector jobs in New York City, 8.5 percent (US$3.8 billion) of the city's tax revenue, and 22 percent of the city's total wages.
+In 2012, the city's securities industry accounted for 5 percent of private sector jobs in New York City, 8.5 percent of the city's tax revenue, and 22 percent of the city's total wages.

 August 2013: City's securities industry

-As of June 30, 2018, the New York Stock Exchange is the world's largest stock exchange per market capitalization of its listed companies, at US$28.5 trillion.
+On June 30, 2018, the New York Stock Exchange had a market capitalization of US$28.5 trillion.